-The Company remains obligated for lease payments through 2012.
-In September 2007, the Company signed a sub-lease for the AAT facility, which provides for sub-lease payments through the term of the lease, or 2012.
+We remain obligated for lease payments through 2012.
+In September 2007, we signed a sub-lease for the AAT facility, which provides for sub-lease payments through the term of the lease, or 2012.
 The accrual for restructuring activities reflects the present value of lease obligations, reduced by estimated sub-lease income.